trustedci/swe-guide-site/pages/level2.md

 9. Issue tracker
 10. Testing

-### Use of revision control

-Revision control allows for tracking changes to the code over time.
-It supports reproducibility by:
-* Logging what changes were made to the code, when, and by whom
-* Allowing easy comparisons between versions of the code
-* Making it possible to revert to any specific version of the code that existed previously
-* When using a modern revision control system, such as git or Mercurial, constantly checking for integrity issues that may be introduced accidentally due to disk errors or network transfer issues
+### Revision Control Best Practices

-When working with a team, or expecting outsiders to be able to navigate your repository, some additional care is required in maintaining and communicating about that repository compared to what we did in Level 1.
+At level 1, you already learned that it is necessary to use revision control.
+However, for small projects that must be understood by at most one or two people, and available as historical artifacts, *how* the revision control system is used may not be that important.
+When working with a team, or expecting outsiders to be able to navigate your repository, some additional care is required in maintaining the repository and communicating about its contents.

 #### Branches